battlejj/express-force-ssl/README.md

 could allow a client to spoof whether or not they were on HTTPS or not.
 This can be changed to ***true*** if you are behind a proxy where you trust the X-Forwarded-Proto header.

-**httpsPort** - Previous this value was set with app.set('httpsPort', :portNumber).
+**httpsPort** - Previous this value was set with app.set('httpsPort', :portNumber) which is now deprecated.
 This value should now be set in the forceSSLOptions setting.

+**sslRequiredMessage** - Defaults to ***SSL Required.*** This can be useful if you want to localize your error messages.

 Per-Route SSL Settings are now possible
 ---------------------------------------